9 family events in Pittsburgh this weekend: movies, concerts, Juneteenth celebrations and more

 Friday, June 17, through Sunday, June 19: Juneteenth in Downtown Pittsburgh, various times

-Honoring the oldest nationally celebrated commemoration of the ending of slavery in the U.S., Point State Park and Market Square will transform into the Western PA Juneteenth Homecoming Celebration.
-Highlights include a Grand Jubilee Juneteenth Parade, Juneteenth Minority Vendor Plaza, a voting rights forum and headlining bands.
-For more Juneteenth celebrations, check out these events presented by the August Wilson African American Culture Center, Pittsburgh Parks Conservancy, Heinz History Center, Focus on Renewal and 1Hood Media, Mikael Owunna Studios and The Redd Studio.
+At Market Square and Point State Park, you’ll find the Western PA Juneteenth Homecoming Celebration.
+If you’re in search of additional Juneteenth celebrations, you can find this holiday celebrated at August Wilson African American Culture Center, the Pittsburgh Parks Conservancy, the Heinz History Center, Focus on Renewal and 1Hood Media, Mikael Owunna Studios and The Redd Studio.

 Friday, June 17, and Sunday, June 19: Juneteenth at Allegheny RiverTrail Park, 7-10 p.m. & 6 p.m.